-Lounge on the beach at Trunk Bay, the most photographed spot in the Caribbean
+Lounge on the beach at Maho Bay and take in the spectacular surroundings

 Be adventurous and conduct an offshore passage to St. Croix to visit the pastel-colored town of Christiansted

-Stroll the lovely town of Coral Bay and grab a bite to eat or do some shopping
+Stroll the lovely town of Cruz Bay and grab a bite to eat or do some shopping

 Sail the north shore of St. Thomas to the bight at Magens Bay.
 Simply enjoy the magical scenery or head ashore for a drink at the beach bar